2020 Washington Football Team season

 The team improved upon its 3–13 record in 2019 by going 7–9 and winning the NFC East for the first time since 2015.
-In doing so they became only the third team in NFL history to win a division with a losing record after the 2010 Seattle Seahawks and 2014 Carolina Panthers, the latter of which Rivera also coached.
+In doing so they became only the third team in NFL history to win a division with a losing record in a full season after the 2010 Seattle Seahawks and 2014 Carolina Panthers, the latter of which Rivera also coached.
 It would be followed by the 2022 Tampa Bay Buccaneers.
 They also became the first team in NFL history to make the playoffs after a 2–7 start.
-Their season would end with a 23–31 loss to the eventual Super Bowl LV champion Tampa Bay Buccaneers in the Wild Card round.
+Their season would end with a 31–23 loss to the eventual Super Bowl LV champion Tampa Bay Buccaneers in the wild-card round.
 The season also marked the return of quarterback Alex Smith, who suffered a life-threatening leg injury late in the 2018 season and missed the entire 2019 season.
-Smith was named NFL Comeback Player of the Year, while defensive end Chase Young, selected second overall in the 2020 NFL Draft, was named Defensive Rookie of the Year.
+Smith was named NFL Comeback Player of the Year, while defensive end Chase Young, selected second overall in the 2020 NFL draft, was named Defensive Rookie of the Year.

 For the fourth time in five seasons, Washington played on Thanksgiving, playing the Dallas Cowboys for the third time in that span.
 Also notable was their scheduled absence from Monday Night Football for the first time since 1999, although the Week 13 game against the Pittsburgh Steelers was played on a Monday due to COVID-19-related schedule changes affecting the Steelers' previous week.
 Washington ended up winning that game to hand the 11–0 Steelers their first loss of the season.

+Despite their below-average record, Washington's defense ranked among the best in the league, allowing a total of just 329 points, the fourth-fewest.
+They also allowed a total of 4,873 yards, the second-lowest behind the Rams (4,511).